gvwilson/thirdbit/_posts/2017/2017-09-18-disappearing-data.md

 To paraphrase George Orwell,
 "He who controls the data controls the future."
-There are dark times ahead...
+There are dark times ahead…